Columbia Pictures: 1970s

 Nearly bankrupt by the early 1970s, the studio was saved via a radical overhaul: the Gower Street Studios (now called "Sunset Gower Studios") were sold and a new management team was brought in.
 In 1972, Columbia and Warner Bros. formed a partnership called The Burbank Studios, in which both companies shared the Warner studio lot in Burbank.

 In 1971, Columbia Pictures established sheet music publisher Columbia Pictures Publications, with vice president and general manager Frank J. Hackinson, who later became the president.

 In 1973, Allen & Co took a financial stake in Columbia Pictures Industries and Alan Hirschfield was appointed CEO, succeeding Leo Jaffe who became chairman.
 Stanley Schneider, son of Abe Schneider (who became honorary chairman before leaving the board in 1975) was replaced as head of the Columbia Pictures studio by David Begelman, who reported to Hirschfield.
 Some years later Begelman was involved in a check-forging scandal that badly hurt the studio's image.

-On May 6, 1974, Columbia retired the Screen Gems name from television, renaming its television division Columbia Pictures Television.
-The name was suggested by David Gerber, who was then-president of Columbia's television division.
+On May 6, 1974, Columbia retired the Screen Gems name from television, renaming its television division to the name of Columbia Pictures Television.
+The name was suggested by David Gerber, who was then president of Columbia's television division.
 The same year, Columbia Pictures acquired Rastar Pictures, which included Rastar Productions, Rastar Features, and Rastar Television.
 Ray Stark then founded Rastar Films, the reincarnation of Rastar Pictures, which was acquired by Columbia Pictures in February 1980.

 Columbia Pictures also reorganized its music and record divisions.
 Clive Davis was hired as a record and music consultant by Columbia Pictures in 1974 and later became temporary president of Bell Records.
 Davis's real goal was to revitalize Columbia Pictures' music division.
-With a $10 million investment by CPI, and a reorganization of the various Columbia Pictures legacy labels (Colpix, Colgems, and Bell), Davis introduced Columbia Pictures' new record division, Arista Records, in November 1974 with Davis himself owning 20% of the new venture.
+With a $10 million investment by CPI, and a reorganization of the various Columbia Pictures legacy labels (Colpix, Colgems, and Bell), Davis introduced Columbia Pictures' new record division, Arista Records, in November 1974, with Davis himself owning 20% of the new venture.
 Columbia maintained control of the label until 1979, when it was sold to Ariola Records.
 In addition, Columbia sold its music publishing business (Columbia-Screen Gems) to EMI in August 1976 for $15 million.
 Both would later be reunited with Columbia Pictures under Sony ownership.